Wanna know one of the top excuses entrepreneurs use to avoid outsourcing tasks?

 The vast majority of my clients absolutely loathe handling their own essential-but-mind-numbing administrative work.
 (And, frankly, so do I!)
 Luckily, these are among the easiest tasks to hand off to team members.

-Here are a few types of administrative work that can downshift to autopilot once delegated:
+Here are a few types of administrative work that can downshift to autopilot once outsourced:

 Train your assistant to handle your email inbox.
 This can mean simply sorting through your emails and prioritizing them for you, but it can also entail responding to queries that don’t need a personal touch.
 Why not put your VA in charge of answering your most common questions, scheduling client calls, and sending out intake paperwork?
 Keep in close contact with your inbox wrangler, but trust her to handle all but the most unusual of requests.